cuemacro/findatapy/README.md

 # Coding log

+* 02 Jan 2026
+  * Refactored ConfigManager so it can take DataFrames as input (not just CSVs)
 * 29 Oct 2025
   * Added flag for conversion of datetime in IOEngine
 * 18 Jul 2025